Skip to content

 Introduction

-This guide will cover how to use Hardhat to compile, deploy, and debug Ethereum smart contracts on the Moonbase Alpha TestNet.
-This guide can also be adapted for Moonbeam, Moonriver, or Moonbeam development node.
+This guide will provide a brief introduction to Hardhat and show you how to use Hardhat to compile, deploy, and debug Ethereum smart contracts on the Moonbase Alpha TestNet.
+This guide can also be adapted for Moonbeam, Moonriver, or a Moonbeam development node.

 Checking Prerequisites